katacarbix/iforgor/README.md

 iforgor LANGUAGE SNIPPET
 ```

 The `language` argument represents a folder in the "snippets" directory.
 You can add any language you want by creating a folder in it.
+Make sure it matches the relevant [short name](https://pygments.org/docs/lexers/) if you want syntax highlighting to work.

 The `snippet` argument represents a .txt file in the specified language directory that containd the code sample you want to display.
 You can add any code sample by creating a .txt in a desired language folder.